OECD sees economic traction in U.S. and Britain

 "In Brazil, tentative signs have emerged that the positive growth momentum predicted in recent months is dissipating," the OECD said.

 "In China and Italy on the other hand signs of turning points in the cycle are beginning to emerge.
-Tentative signs of a stabilization in growth have also emerged in India."
+Tentative signs of a stabilisation in growth have also emerged in India."

 For India, the OECD's CLI reading rose to 97.3 in October from 97.2 in September.